-Loss of tree canopy
+Loss of tree canopy and gardens

 Across Victoria’s new planning framework, a combination of higher-density zoning, reduced setbacks, and standardised building codes is significantly changing how much space remains available for trees and vegetation on residential land.